 Pathway to Academic Student Success

 Pathway to Academic Success (PASS) is a free, one-day event for first-time and current MCC students.
-By participating in PASS, students will become familiarized with resources on campus, connect with key supports, and learn more about the mentoring programs.
-Check back in April for more information on our next PASS Event!
+By participating in PASS, students will become familiar with resources on campus, connect with key supports and learn more about the mentoring programs.
+Check back in April for more information on our next PASS event!

 Our group mentoring model is an opportunity for students to build community by meeting twice a month with other students and mentors on campus.
 Mentoring allows students to connect to staff and faculty members and develop their academic and professional skills in a smaller, more focused setting.
 If you are interested in our group mentoring program, please complete the mentee application below.
 An email will be sent to mentees at the start of the semester with group meeting dates and location.